-While Google Shopping Product Category and Product Type have similar functionality and goals they are different in how they have worked in the past and today.
+Google Shopping Product Category and Product Type look similar and are both used top categorize your produces but they are different in how they have work.

 What’s The Difference Between Google Shopping Category and Product Type?

 Google Shopping Product Category (google_product_category )is a product feed attribute that categorizes your product into the Google taxonomy.